Guardian Druid Tanking Guide

 - Disorienting Roar might have some utility in slowing down a group of adds you need to pick up threat on, but I’d still prefer the other options in this tier.

 - Ursol’s Vortex is a nifty ranged AoE slow that could come in handy for controlling a group of mobs.
 Probably more useful in PvP.

 - Mighty Bash is a 5 second stun.
 It’s on a mediocre cooldown and stuns don’t effect bosses, but they’re otherwise very useful.

 - Heart of the Wild is a very choice in this tier just for the passive boost it provides.
 You’re not likely to be out of bear form for anything important, but the stat boosts are nice.

 - Nature’s Vigil is a very decent cooldown for the healing and damage it adds.
 Patch 5.2 cut both the cooldown and the buff in half.
-Even so, an added 10% to all damage done plus some passive healing of your allies isn’t at all a bad thing.
+Patch 5.4 buffed it, so now you get an added 12% to all damage done plus some passive healing of your allies isn’t at all a bad thing.
 The 1.5 minute Vs 6 minute cooldown (of Heat of the Wild) is what makes it the pick of this tier.

 Glyphs can be easily changed and each change requires one Tome of the Clear Mind, just as with talents.

 Once upon a time glyphs had value in combat.
 Now, they are purely cosmetic.